PedroFellipeAntunes/Colorimetry-java/README.md

 - [Color spaces](docs/COLOR_SPACES.md) - full catalog with channels, ranges, and sources for all spaces.
 - [Grayscale methods](docs/GRAYSCALE_METHODS.md) - formulas and sources for all methods.
-- [Contributing](CONTRIBUTING.md) - code style, setup, and how to add new spaces or methods.
+- [Contributing](CONTRIBUTING.md) - how to add new spaces, methods, and submit PRs.
+- [Code style](docs/CODE_STYLE.md) - formatting rules and comment conventions.
+- [Architecture](docs/ARCHITECTURE.md) - conversion pipeline and gamut mapping internals.
+- [Testing](docs/TESTING.md) - all test programs, arguments, and usage examples.